The topics shown on this page may be displaying a summary of the content. Click the Continue reading » button to view the full content.

 Removals & Moving Services

 Lab and Office moves can be paid through a UCSB Purchase Order.
 The property in a lab or office move belong to the University; therefore UCSB is liable for the items.
-Here are a couple local vendors with current insurance for on-campus office/lab moves:
+The following vendors were awarded a master campus RFP (bid) for UC-owned property in 2021...

 The UCSB campus currently has bus contracts with the following suppliers: